ericoporto/ags-manual-wiki/Button.md

 image, then this property controls whether the image is allowed to spill over the edge of the button.

-The default is false, ie. the image is not clipped.
+The default is false, i.e. the image is not clipped.

 Setting this to true can be useful in that it ensures that the button's image is not larger than the button's clickable area, which can cause